Why would you want to quickly adopt a customer first strategy?

 I believe that (a large?) part of the issue is also the researchers themselves.
 They’re not sociable, speak a language others don’t understand and seem afraid to voice their own opinion in meetings, let alone make recommendations.

 This was confirmed in The Vermeer Millward Brown Insights 2020 research.
 It clearly showed the advantages of a senior market research position at board level.
 But to get there, most researchers need new skills.
 The critical capabilities which were said to highlight the biggest differences between leaders and laggards were in business acumen, creative solution thinking, storytelling and direction setting.

 It seems a real pity to me that the very people who should benefit from the explosion in data availability are not profiting from it.
-As if their needed skills are not enough, there is also a real opportunity for them to lead the customer first strategy in many organisations.
+As if their skills that are so highly valued today are not enough, there is also a real opportunity for them to lead the customer first strategy adoption in many organisations.

 CUSTOMER SERVICES ARE SEEN AS COMPLAINT HANDLERS

 When I was first hired to head up the global consumer excellence division for Nestle, I found a group of siloed departments which rarely shared information.
 Even worse, the customer care centre was seen as mere complaint handlers.
 Their image was of a group of women who spent their days on the phone talking to other women!